EficodeDemoOrg/copilot-java/Copilot-Exercises-JetBrains.md

 * **Steps:**
     1. Open `src/main/java/com/weather/app/OpenWeatherMapClient.java`.
     2. Select the entire class content.
     3. Open the Copilot Chat window.
-With the code selected, the chat will use it as context.
+With the code selected, the chat will automatically use it as context.
     4. Type the prompt:
         ```
         /tests Generate a new JUnit test method for OpenWeatherMapClient.
 It should mock the HTTP call and a sample JSON response, then verify that fetchWeatherData correctly parses the data.